-Churn rate is the rate at which you lose customers.
+The churn rate is the rate at which you lose customers.
 A subscription service can lose customers very easily, and it can be bad news if you lose even a small number of customers regularly.
 This is one of those metrics that will catch up with you as your base grows and can, in the worst of cases, mean that you’re losing more customers than you are able to win.
-Churn rate should be calculated both for accounts and for recurring revenue.
+The churn rate should be calculated both for accounts and for recurring revenue.

-Account churn rate = (number of cancelled accounts in period) / (total accounts beginning of period)
+Account churn rate = (number of canceled accounts in period) / (total accounts beginning of period)

-RR churn rate = (value of cancelled RR in period) / (total RR beginning of period)
+RR churn rate = (value of canceled RR in period) / (total RR beginning of period)

 5. Net Recurring Revenue Retention